Hugh Morgan (businessman)

 Hugh Matheson Morgan (born 9 September 1940), is an Australian businessman and former CEO of Western Mining Corporation (1990 to 2003).
 He was President of the Business Council of Australia from 2003 to 2005.
 The Howard government appointed him to the board of the Reserve Bank of Australia in 1996, where he remained until 2007.
 He also was the Founding Chairman of Asia Society Australia.

 Career

 Morgan was educated at Geelong Grammar School and the University of Melbourne, where he studied law and commerce.
-He briefly worked as a lawyer for Arthur Robinson & Co.
-(Western Mining Corporation's law firm) then as a finance director at North Broken Hill (which later became North Limited).
+He briefly worked as a lawyer for Arthur Robinson & Co (Western Mining Corporation's law firm) then as a finance director at North Broken Hill.

 Western Mining Corporation

 Hugh is the son of former WMC CEO, Bill Morgan.
-After Bill died in the 1970s, Sir Arvi Parbo took Hugh under his wing and in 1976 made him Australia's youngest executive director.
+After Bill died in the 1970s, Arvi Parbo took Hugh under his wing and in 1976 made him Australia's youngest executive director.
 He was 36 years old at the time.

 In 1996, Morgan made the decision to spend $1.25 billion expanding the Olympic Dam mine in the far north of South Australia.

 He was CEO of WMC from 1990 until his retirement in 2003.